 Unless otherwise indicated or unless the context requires otherwise, all references in this document to "thredUP", "the Company", "we", "us", "our", or similar references are to ThredUp Inc. and its consolidated subsidiaries.

-thredUP is one of the world's largest online resale platforms for women's and kids' apparel, shoes and accessories, based primarily on items processed, items sold and the capacity of our distribution centers.
+thredUP is one of the world's largest online resale platforms for apparel, shoes and accessories, based primarily on items processed, items sold and the capacity of our distribution centers.